 Obama said he's going back to Galesburg, Ill., where he will talk about leaving behind distractions and phony politics and get back to basics.
 Will be the kickoff of many months of getting people and press to focus on economy.

-"Look up the definition of poaching,” Rick Perry told his press secretary Josh Havens.
+New York City "Look up the definition of poaching,” Rick Perry told his press secretary Josh Havens.
 Perry was annoyed at being accused, in headlines and news stories and by Democratic governors, of trying to “poach” companies from blue states and carry them off to Texas, where he is governor.